 |Developer:||Trevor Storey & Achim Volkers|

 Psytronik has been pretty busy, this first half of 2018.
 In this review, I take a look at their most recent release, Organism, by Trevor Storey & Achim Volkers.

 In this game, your mission is to contain the spread of a dangerous alien organism by setting the self-destruct mechanism of the ill fated space vessel, the Heracles, and get aboard an escape pod for pick-up by “the company”.
 Sounds familiar?
 Well, it's really no secret that this a shoot-em-up adventure game based on the movie, Aliens.

-The object of the game is to explore the eleven decks and dozens of rooms and corridors of the Heracles, collecting dog tags of your fallen crew members, as well as gather data from the ship's terminals to find out what caused the disaster on-board.
+The object of the game is to explore the twenty six decks and dozens of rooms and corridors of the Heracles, collecting dog tags of your fallen crew members, as well as gather data from the ship's terminals to find out what caused the disaster on-board.
 In order to access the terminals, you need to find data disks, which you use to activate the terminals.
 You also need to find access cards, which allow you to enter sections of the ship that have been otherwise sealed off.

 Along your adventure, you may also discover weapon upgrades to help you fight off the onslaught of never-ending waves of alien organisms.
 These organisms come in three forms, the spider-like “face huggers”, the adult alien soldier drone, and infected former crew members.
 The face huggers are fast moving, and if they grab a-hold of you, you need to do some fancy footwork to shake them off of you, before they sap all of your health.
 However, they are the easiest to kill, relatively speaking.